Adam C. Ford

 • Represents investors in early-stage digital asset company in a civil litigation to recover hundreds of millions in cryptocurrency assets.

-• Executive Officer Joseph SanFilippo after a nine-week trial.
+• A full acquittal after a nine-week trial in the 2019 Platinum Partners case for former Platinum CFO Joseph SanFilippo.
 SanFilippo faced five felony counts for alleged securities fraud, investment adviser fraud, and conspiracy.
 Thanks to the efforts of Adam and Ford O'Brien Landy LLP, he was acquitted on all counts and walked out of court a free man.

-• Representing a hedge fund before the Financial Crisis Inquiry Commission; a trader defending an investigation by the CFTC
+• Representing a hedge fund before the Financial Crisis Inquiry Commission.

 - Seton Hall University School of Law, Newark, New Jersey